 Phyllis was initiated in 1981 into the Mother Grove of the Minoan Sisterhood, an early neo-Gardnerian feminist tradition and after receiving her High Priestess ordination, went on to found her own circle in the early 80’s, which ultimately became its own tradition In 1982, Phyllis joined the Brooklyn Drumming Group, the first shamanic circle to emerge from the teaching of Dr. Michael Harner.
 The Temple of Ara was the first Wiccan tradition to incorporate core shamanic practices in its practice.
 Phyllis is also President Emerita of the Covenant of the Goddess.
 She has served as a guest minister at the Unitarian Universalist Church in New York City and the Cathedral of St. John the Divine.

 Phyllis received her B.A. in philosophy from Brown University and her Juris Doctor from New York University School of Law.
 She studied filmmaking at NYU’s Graduate Film Program with Thierry Pathe and was an Associate Producer of New Year’s Day, directed by Henry Jaglom, the only American film in the Venice Film Festival competition of 1989, and worked with Jaglom again on Venice, Venice.
-She is currently working on her fourth book, Wicca Made Easy, Awaken the Divine Magic Within You, for Hay House publishers, out November 20,
+Her fourth book, Wicca Made Easy, Awaken the Divine Magic Within You, for Hay House publishers, was published November 20,

 Phyllis is represented by literary agent Cullen Stanley of Janklow & Nesbit.